-The proposed tax rate for FY 2019-2020 is the full permanent rate limit of \$6.9597 per \$1,000 of property valuation of Assessed Value (AV) or Real Market Value (RMV) as determined by the Linn County Assessor's Office.
-The result of levying the full permanent rate will yield approximately \$720,105.
-City revenues for FY 2019-2020 have been projected in accordance with traditional historical data, trends and practices, however, many of the entries were completed using the zerobased budgeting method and my experience over the last twelve years preparing the City's budget based on the City's financial environment.
+The proposed tax rate for FY 2020-2021 is the full permanent rate limit of \$6.9597 per \$1,000 of property valuation of Assessed Value (AV) or Real Market Value (RMV) as determined by the Linn County Assessor's Office.
+The result of levying the full permanent rate will yield approximately \$759,264.
+City revenues for FY 2020-2021 have been projected in accordance with traditional historical data, trends and practices, however, many of the entries were completed using the zero-based budgeting method and my experience over the last thirteen years preparing the City's budget; based on the City's financial environment with the added nuance of the pandemic.
 The revenues have been estimated based on many economic indicators including information from the State of Oregon, the League of Oregon Cities and the Oregon City-County Managers Association (OCCMA).
 Projections are based on the Social Security Administration data, trends in the housing market and overall economic conditions of the area and other general indexes that impact the actual amounts of revenue that may be collected during the year.
+The true market conditions after the pandemic emergency are unpredictable.
+The infusion of \$2.2 T dollars could have a dramatic negative impact by causing inflation and devaluing the dollar.
+Time will tell.